thomasaarholt/prism-em.github.io/source-code.md

 GUI programming is pretty verbose, and so I'm not going to dump a bunch of code into this document, but I will make a few comments about the general process for building a n application like `prismatic-gui`.
 All of the GUI code is contained with `Qt/` within the `Prismatic` package.

 * The layout of the GUI was entirely done with Qt Designer.
 Some will argue that it is better to manually program the widgets, but I found Qt Designer to be totally sufficient for my purposes.
 I made extensive use of horizontal/vertical layouts to make things align and resize properly.
-    *
+* Like the CLI, the GUI is used to create a `Metadata` object that is used to run the simulation.
+Custom slots were used to connect GUI widgets with the appropriate `Metadata` parameters.

 <a name="combining"></a>
 ## Combining CUDA and Qt with CMake